This little toilet roll pterodactyl craft is so sweet and easy to make!

 Cut out and glue on two eyes and a triangle beak (we cut out a diamond and folded in half so that the mouth can open and shut!).
 Glue the pterodactyls’s face on to the toilet roll body

-Fold a piece of coloured paper in half and draw a wing shape on to it starting at the fold line.
+Fold a piece of colored paper in half and draw a wing shape on to it starting at the fold line.
 Cut out the wings and glue them centrally on the back of the toilet roll.

 Cut out two little leg and feet shapes as above and then glue the top of the legs on the inside of the bottom of the toilet roll.